-In February 2022, the Board of Directors authorized the Company to repurchase up to \$100 million of the Company's outstanding shares of common stock through February 2025.
+In February 2022, the Board of Directors of the Company ("Board") authorized the Company to repurchase up to \$100 million of the Company's outstanding shares of common stock through February 2025.
 The Company is authorized to repurchase, from time-to-time, shares of its outstanding common stock through open market purchases and 10b5-1 trading plans, in accordance with applicable rules and regulations, at such time and such prices as management may decide.
 The program does not obligate the Company to repurchase any specific number of shares and may be discontinued at any time.
 The actual timing and amount of repurchases are subject to business and market conditions, corporate and regulatory requirements, stock price, acquisition opportunities and other factors.

-There were no repurchase activities during the three months ended March 31, 2023.
-As of March 31, 2023, approximately \$94.9 million of the share repurchase authorization remained available for repurchases under this program.
+There were no repurchase activities during the nine months ended September 29, 2023.
+As of September 29, 2023, approximately \$94.9 million of the share repurchase authorization remained available for repurchases under this program.